tomoconaka/COVID19-HGI-clinical-value/README.md

 `PC` genetic PCs

-* Please consider removing some of the covariates espectially when the number of event (death) is small.
-* Please run the analysis if total carrier count is greater than 10 in your subgroup.
-Otherwise, please provide us only the counts of  death_carrier, surviver_carrier, surviver_noncarrier, death_noncarrier as described below.
-* First, stratify by genetically determined ancestry (continental-wise, EUR, AMR, SAS, EAS, AFR) and perform the above analysis seperately.
-* Consider removing relatives, since we could not account for relatedness in this analysis.

 ### 1-2.
 Competitive risk model for covid-19 related mortality within 30 days from the date of diagnosis.